Who is this article for?

 In general, we recommend that you back up the files you create, edit, and access.
 Typically, these are stored in your User directory or Home folder.
 The Code42 app isn't designed to back up system and application files.
 For more information, see What should you back up?.

 To add a computer, simply download the Code42 app from the administration console, install it, and sign in.
 The device then appears on the Active Devices list in the administration console.
-For full instructions to get up and running, see Set up CrashPlan for Small Business.
+For full instructions to get up and running protecting your data, see Set up CrashPlan for Small Business.

 - External drives: You can use the Code42 app to back up storage connected to your device such as an external hard drive directly attached via USB, Thunderbolt, or Firewire.